 How the condition is treated will largely depend on how serious it is.
 More severe cases will usually require hospital admission and urgent medical attention.

 But for milder cases which have not yet spread, prescription antibiotics such as Flucloxacillin, Co-fluampicil, Erythromycin or Doxycycline can effectively rid the body of the infection.

 How do they work?

-They stop an infection by combating the bacteria causing it.
-Azithromycin, which is the active ingredient in both treatments, inhibits the ability of the bacteria to produce self-sustaining proteins.
-Once they are unable to make these, their growth pattern becomes disrupted, and their advancement ceases.
+Antibiotics stop an infection by combating the bacteria causing it.
+They tend to inhibit the ability of the bacteria to produce self-sustaining proteins.
+Once the bacteria are unable to make these, their growth pattern becomes disrupted, and their advancement ceases.
 The immune system is then able to fight off what remains, clearing up symptoms.

 What are the side effects?